-Early Years at Stoneydelph Primary School is made up of a Reception class, we also have our own school nursery called the "The Learning Tree Nursery", which caters for children aged 2-5.
-The Reception class is made up of a class teacher (also Early Years lead) and a level 4 qualified HLTA.
+Early Years at Stoneydelph Primary School is made up of two Reception classes, we also have our own school nursery called the 'The Learning Tree Nursery', which caters for children aged 2-4.
+The Reception class is made up of two class teachers (one of which is also the Early Years lead) and a level 4 qualified HLTA.
 A nursery manager oversees the school nursery.
 Each child is assigned a key person who helps to ensure that their learning and care is tailored to meet their needs.